timmyreilly/RabbitMQPractice/README.md

 ### Create a public ip for our cluster:

-`az network public-ip create -g groupSandbox --name publicIPforRabbit`
+`az network public-ip create -g groupSandbox --name publicIpforRabbitCluster`

 Create a load balancer